Azure-Samples/spring-data-cassandra-on-azure/README.md

+---
+page_type: sample
+languages:
+- java
+products:
+- azure
+description: "This sample shows how to use Spring Data Apache Cassandra module with Azure CosmosDB service."
+urlFragment: spring-data-cassandra-on-azure
+---

 # Spring Data Apache Cassandra on Azure

 This sample shows how to use Spring Data Apache Cassandra module with Azure CosmosDB service.